Special 75th Anniversary Project - IRI 2038 Futures Study

 How can IRI best serve its membership in these possible futures?

-The primary output of the project is twofold: four plausible, yet provocative scenarios about the future of R&D and innovation management and the results of a backcasting exercise designed to help R&D practitioners prepare for these scenarios.
+The primary output of the project was twofold: four plausible, yet provocative scenarios about the future of R&D and innovation management and the results of a backcasting exercise designed to help R&D practitioners prepare for these scenarios.

 Africa Leapfrogs Developed Countries